 Depth Arranging Model Elements

-A useful flowcharting feature is depth ordering for the elements.
-It is possible to do the following four ordering operations on any model element on the flow chart:
+A useful diagramming feature is depth ordering for the elements.
+It is possible to do the following four ordering operations on any model element on the diagram:

 Bring to Front